-First, I wanted to share a few of those health benefits from tea which include that they are rich in antioxidants called polyphenols.
-These healthy plant chemicals may provide some protection from cancer, heart disease and stroke according to some research studies for people drinking between 1-8 cups a day.
-In addition, herbal teas that contain a variety of herbs, spices and other ingredients like dried fruit, vegetables and edible flowers would contain additional antioxidants, vitamins and minerals which would provide additional benefits.
+First, let’s talk about a few health benefits from tea which include that they are rich in antioxidants called polyphenols.
+For instance, these healthy plant chemicals may provide some protection from cancer, heart disease, and stroke according to some research studies for people drinking between 1-8 cups a day.

 1. (Vine Ripe Nutrition) How long have you been making tea?
 What inspired you to get started and create your own tea company?

-3. (Vine Ripe Nutrition) I know that you often use herbal flavorings to your tea.
-What is herb that do you most often use in the kitchen?
+4. (Vine Ripe Nutrition) I know that you often use herbal flavorings to your tea.
+What is an herb that do you most often use in the kitchen?
 What do you make with it?

 (Asheville Tea) Basil!
-I use a ton of basil in the kitchen, for pesto, tomato and mozzarella caprese, cocktails, iced tea garnishes and risottos.
+I add a lots of basil in the kitchen, for pesto, tomato, and mozzarella Caprese, cocktails, iced tea garnishes and risottos.
 I also use a lot of lime and lemon basil in our tea blends, like the G & Tea and our upcoming new Hibiscus Lavender Lemonade.
 Basil is such a versatile herb and there are so many varieties with different flavor profiles, so I find it one of the most interesting herbs to experiment with.

-4. (Vine Ripe Nutrition) Also, would love more on what you said about tea being initially used to cook with in China and a little bit of that history.
+5. (Vine Ripe Nutrition) Also, I would love more on what you said about tea being initially used to cook within China and a little bit of that history.